pmemhackathon/hackathon/examples/B/README.txt

 are very simple, so even people who are not that familiar with C++ and Python should be able to understand them.

-This is example consists of these files:
+This example consists of these files:

 pmemkv.cpp   -- simple C++ program using libpmemkv kvinit.cpp   -- convenient function for creating/opening the kv store